 A short-haired Pitsky actually can be quite an advantage for those who like huskies but live in climates that might be too warm for them.

 And the opposite can be true as well for those in colder climates who always had an affection for pit bulls.
-A Pitsky with a longer coat would feel much more comfortable in chilly weather than a purebred American Pit Bull Terrier might.
+A Pitsky with a longer coat would feel much more comfortable in chilly weather than with an American Pit Bull Terrier.

 Training A Pitsky

-Luckily, Pitskies are intelligent dogs and tend to respond well to consistent training, meaning you can likely do it yourself without the help of a professional.
+Luckily, Pitskies are very intelligent dogs and tend to respond well to consistent training, meaning you can likely do it yourself without the help of a professional.
 Of course, temperament can vary from dog to dog.
+Some may be disinterested.

-If something is not working, it is always good to get the advice and help of a specialist.
-Huskies can be quite stubborn in some cases, and there is always a chance that this might have been passed down to the pup.
+If something is not working, it’s always good to get the advice and help of a specialist.
+Huskies can be quite stubborn in some cases, and there is always a chance that this might have been passed down to the Pitsky pup.

-Also from the husky side can come a prey drive, or a tendency to see small creatures like rabbits and cats as things to chase rather than to befriend.
+Also from the husky side can come a prey drive, or a tendency to see small creatures like rabbits or cats as things to chase rather than to befriend.
+That said, a good way to get around this is to expose them to small animals early on.

-A good way to get around this is to expose them to little animals early one, rewarding them for positive behavior so they can come to see them as companions rather than potential meals.
+Reward them for positive behavior (positive reinforcement) when they’re with the smaller animals.
+This way, they can come to see them as companions rather than potential meals.

 In general, the best pattern to follow in all aspects of training a Pitsky is to be consistent and firm.
 It can be tempting to slack, but if you do the dog might begin to assert itself as pack leader, which can serve to set all your efforts back several steps.

 However, for this same reason they make great family dogs.
-It doesn’t matter who is giving them attention, so long as they get it they will feel secure and safe.
-Once trained, they are friendly and can get along well with kids of all ages.
+It doesn’t matter who is giving them the love and attention, so long as they get it they will feel secure and safe.
+And once trained, they are friendly and can get along well with kids of all ages.

-Or be willing to take her to a reputable dog daycare where she can get the attention she needs.
-Otherwise, their loneliness can manifest itself into depression and even eventual aggression.
+Otherwise, be willing to take your Pitsky to a reputable dog daycare where the dog can get the necessary attention.
+Without it, their loneliness can manifest itself into depression and even eventual aggression.

 A tip to help with this is to start crate training from a young age.
 Part of the stress from being alone comes from the dog being left unsure of where to be and where it can be safe.